Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 The Bottom Line on Paid Media for Ecommerce

-The biggest lever most ecommerce brands have not pulled is the second search channel.
+The biggest lever most ecommerce brands have not pulled in their paid media for ecommerce mix is the second search channel.
 If Google Shopping is profitable and you have not added Microsoft, you are leaving incremental reach on the table at 30-40% lower CPCs, with a buyer demographic that often converts at higher AOVs.
-That is the next move for most brands at Stage 2 or beyond, and it is the lowest-risk expansion available in paid media for ecommerce right now.
+That is the next move for most brands at Stage 2 or beyond.

 🎯 Ready to build a paid media mix that actually fits your store?